 The Collingwood BIA wanted to refresh their brand to better align with the positioning of the neighborhood as of today.

-Collingwood is an inclusive neighborhood and is one of the oldest districts in Vancouver, with many historical buildings and a strong community that is proud of their heritage.
+Collingwood is an inclusive neighborhood and is one of the oldest districts in Vancouver, with many historical buildings and a strong community that is proud of its heritage.

 The Collingwood BIA wanted to build brand equity, instead of focusing on their tagline.
 With the board’s approval, Pace Creative worked within the BIA’s small budget, without missing any steps of the branding process, to conduct creative and market research.